danwahl/danwahl.github.io/_pages/st-peter.md

 I stood frozen for a moment, then crossed the room, opened the door.

 But Peter was already gone.

-Not dead.
-Not unconscious.
-Just—gone.
 An empty hallway.
 I stared at it for a long time, waiting for something to happen, waiting for him to come back, waiting for the universe to make sense again.

 It didn't.

 I was alone in the office, in the facility, in the desert, in the narrow slice of the wavefunction where any of this had happened.
-The most important man in history had just unmade himself, and he'd left everything—everything—to me.
+The most important man in history had just unmade himself, and he'd left *everything* to me.

 Outside the window, the sun was setting over the desert.
 The sky was the color of fire.
 An earthworm, somewhere in the garden, was burrowing into the cool soil, unaware that anything had changed.